 - Stay informed – check the CDC site regularly for new updates.

-Can I have a telehealth visit with my provider?
+Can I have a telehealth appointment with my provider?

 If you are a current SCCA patient and your provider decides it is medically appropriate, you may be able to have an appointment via telehealth.
 If it is an option for you, your scheduler/team coordinator will call you to make sure you have the right technology and schedule your appointment.